 In Planhat, each email object is always assigned to one (1) company object.
 This presents assignment challenges when there are either a) end users from different company objects in the same email thread, or b) there is one end user associated with multiple company objects (e.g., Felicia at Coca Cola Norway and Coca Cola Sweden).
 Where does the email synced into Planhat exist?
 Historically, the assignment has been arbitrary which is likely not what you want.

-To solve this, we have built a new setting under Settings > Emails > General settings > Email matching mode where users can choose logic for email assignment using a newly built “relevance score”.
+There is a setting under Settings > Emails > General settings > Email matching mode where users can choose logic for email assignment using a newly built “relevance score”.

 Scenario: An email is synced into Planhat between a user and either a) one end user at multiple companies, or b) multiple end users at different companies.

-Calculation logic: Planhat calculates a “company relevance score” for each end user:
+Calculation logic: Planhat calculates a “company relevance score” for each company involved:

 If end user is related to the company (primary email): +10